banditSC86/glasswool/docs/blog/welcome.md

-# Welcome to babel
+# Welcome to glasswool

-Before Babel it's been challenging to build and validate complex data product, happily that is no longer the case !
+Ever wanted an automated way to intelligently identify and/or removbe outliers in your data?
+Well, you're in luck! glasswool is a Python library that provides a simple, intuitive API for outlier detection and removal.

 Let's jump right in!